renemoll/advent_of_code_2023/README.md

 ## Day 11

 Looks like another refactor on the matrix implementation :).
 Until I realized I did not need to, and made my life quite a bit easier.
+After seeying part 2, I knew I made the right choise.